Nordic Museum Board of Trustees

 Nelson’s family emigrated from Sweden towards the end of the 19th century.
 While they left Sweden to pursue new opportunities in the United States, their Swedish heritage and values remained an important part of their lives which has been passed on through the generations.
 Among his ancestors are Olof Nilsson and Maria Gustafsdotter, who left their home in Kulleberga, a village in Bosjökloster, Skåne, just south of Västra Ringsjön, and settled in Kansas where they changed the family name to Nelson.

 Matti Suokko, Honorary Consul, Finland

 Kristiina Hiukka, Honorary Consul, Finland

-Jon Marvin Jonsson, Consul General of Iceland
+Jon Marvin Jonsson, Consul General, Iceland

 Geir Jonsson, Honorary Vice Consul, Iceland

-Petra Hilleberg, Honorary Consul to Washington and Oregon, Sweden
+Petra Hilleberg, Honorary Consul, Sweden

-Viggo Forde, Honorary Consul to Washington and Idaho, Norway
+Viggo Forde, Honorary Consul, Norway

 Senator Reuven Carlyle